chung-leong/react-seq/examples/swapi-ssr/README.md

 When there's a dot in the path, we assume it's a request for a static file.
 Otherwise we assume it's a path in our app.
 Regenerating the full URL, we pass it to [`renderInChildProc`](../../doc/client-side/renderInChildProc.md) along with the path to our CRA production build.
-A child instance of Node.js then runs the exact same code at the browser would.
+A child instance of Node.js then runs the exact same code that the browser would.

 That's it on the server side.
 The rendering of SSR contents actually happens in clinet-side code.